Internationally Trained Accountants

 - What is your designation and accounting body?

 - Are you currently living and working in Saskatchewan?
 If not, where do you currently reside and work and when do you plan on relocating to Saskatchewan?

 - Was your qualifying experience obtained outside of Canada?

 - Are you currently providing assurance services, and do you plan to perform assurance engagements in Saskatchewan?

 Click HERE for a list of IFAC member accounting bodies.

 Are you interested in becoming a CPA and member of CPA Saskatchewan?
 You will be required to complete the CPA Certification Program.
 Click HERE for more information.

-SASKATCHEWAN IMMIGRATION AND NATURALIZATION PROGRAM (SINP)
+SASKATCHEWAN IMMIGRANT NOMINEE PROGRAM (SINP)

 Most new Canadians are not eligible to be licensed upon registration as a member of CPA Saskatchewan and should answer NO to this question on the SINP application.
 Eligibility for licensing can be self-assessed by reviewing Section 20(4) of the Act and Regulatory Bylaw 16.